 In my New York Pass comparison, I’ll show you which New York Pass is the best for you.
 With the right attractions pass you will not only save money, but also time!

 IMPORTANT: for some attractions you have to book a separate ticket (free of charge) to get access.
 You can find out more here.

 Update May 2022: The Metropolitan Museum of Art is not part of any sightseeing pass anymore and there is a new sightseeing pass in town!

 I have been to NYC more than 20 times and have tested every attraction pass multiple times – so you can be sure that these are real and honest reviews from me!

 For those who want to visit many attractions and plan with a fixed budget, the New York Pass is the best day-based sightseeing pass.
 Here you can visit as many attractions and do as many tours as you want or can manage.
 It is, in my opinion, the best “all you can eat” pass with the most fast lanes and attractions.

 If you want to flexibly plan the attractions over several days, the Sightseeing FLEX Pass is optimal.
-For me, it is the best attraction-based New York City pass, because in addition to 72h hop-on hop-off, it also has the One World Observatory, The Edge Hudson Yards, the Top of the Rock and a total of over 100 attractions to choose from.
+For me, it is the best attraction-based Sightseeing Pass for New York, because in addition to 72h hop-on hop-off, it also has the One World Observatory, The Edge Hudson Yards, the Top of the Rock and a total of over 100 attractions to choose from.

 New York Pass Comparison 2022

-So what is the Best City Pass for New York City ?
+So what is the Best Attraction Pass for New York City ?
 Let‘s find out: